- App to app calling

 - Automatic speech recognition

-Client SDK In-App Voice uses WebRTC and includes all the essentials you need to build a feature-rich voice experience.
+Client SDK In-App Voice uses WebRTC and includes all the essentials you need to build a feature-rich voice experience that includes:

 - 1:1 or Group Calls